 - The LIRR database is not updated when a virtual port requests a logout (LOGO).
-The LIRR database is updated when the base port logs out or the port goes offline. - An NPIV port can have a maximum of 126 virtual PIDs per port. - There is no limit on the maximum number of virtual PIDs a switch can support.
+The LIRR database is updated when the base port logs out or the port goes offline. - An NPIV port can have a maximum of 255 virtual PIDs per port.
+By default, 126 virtual PIDs are set for each port. - There is no limit on the maximum number of virtual PIDs a switch can support.
 The maximum number of virtual PIDs per port is the limiting factor. - Each NPIV device is transparent to the user, and has its own device PID, Port WWN, and Node WWN, and should act the same as all other physical devices in the fabric.
 The same zoning rules apply to NPIV devices as non-NPIV devices.
 Zones can be defined by (domain, port) and/or by WWN zoning.
 Note: